pschaus/book_lepl1402/source/part5.rst

    The classes ``MinMaxBlockCallable`` and ``MeanUsingCallable`` share many similarities: They both represent a computation that can be done on a block of an array, they both use a dedicated class to store their results, and they both support the operation ``combine()`` to merge partial results.
 However, the :ref:`source code to compute the minimum/maximum <pool_multiple_blocks>` must be adapted for each of them.

    Implement a hierarchy of classes/interfaces that can be used to implement a single source code that is compatible with both ``MinMaxBlockCallable`` and ``MeanUsingCallable``.
-Futhermore, validate your approach by demonstrating its compatibility with the computation of the standard deviation.
+Furthermore, validate your approach by demonstrating its compatibility with the computation of the standard deviation.

-   Hint: Standard deviation can be derived from the variance, which can be computed from the number of elements in the block, from the sum of elements in the block, and from the sum of the squared elements in the block: `<https://en.wikipedia.org/wiki/Algorithms_for_calculating_variance>`_ (cf. naïve algorithm).
+   Hint: Standard deviation can be derived from the variance, which can be computed from the number of elements in the block, from the sum of elements in the block, and from the sum of the squared elements in the block: `<https://en.wikipedia.org/wiki/Algorithms_for_calculating_variance>`_ (cf. naive algorithm).

 Shared memory